cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 and every PgBouncer instance reloads the updated configuration without disrupting the service.

+!!!
+Warning
+    Every PgBouncer pod will have the same configuration, aligned with the parameters in the specification.
+A mistake in these parameters could disrupt the operability of the **whole Pooler**.
+    The operator **does not** validate the value of any option.

 ## Monitoring

 The PgBouncer implementation of the `Pooler` comes with a default